 Description: Many sales teams mistake activity for progress.
 Reps stay busy, outreach goes out consistently, and pipelines look full—yet deals stall, cycles drag, and win rates remain inconsistent.
 The problem isn't effort.
 It's the absence of a clear, intentional sales game plan.

-In this session of TAG’s Sales Foundations Series, we focus on the work that happens before a deal ever enters the pipeline.
+In this session of TAG's Sales Accelerator Series, we focus on the work that happens before a deal ever enters the pipeline.
 Because strong sales execution starts with disciplined targeting, thoughtful prospect research, and a clear understanding of who you should be selling to—and why.

 Too often, sales teams rely on broad targeting, shallow research, or one-size-fits-all messaging.
 That approach leads to poor-fit opportunities, unnecessary objections, and wasted time later in the sales cycle.
 A strong sales game plan eliminates much of that friction before it ever appears.